-Needles District: the Salt Creek Trail from Peekaboo to Angel Arch.
+Needles district: Salt Creek Trail from Peekaboo to Angel Arch – DAY-USE ONLY.

 (g) The following conditions are established for use of horses or pack animals:

-All pack and saddle stock users must obtain a Backcountry Use Permit, either for day-use or camping.
-Day-use permits are unlimited and free of charge, except in Salt Creek, Horse Canyon and Lavender Canyon in the Needles District.
+All pack and saddle stock users must obtain a Backcountry Use Permit, either for day-use or overnight stays.
+Day-use Permits are unlimited and free of charge, except in Salt Creek, Horse Canyon and Lavender Canyon in The Needles district.
 For these areas, and for all overnight stays in the backcountry, permits are available through the Backcountry Reservation Office, and there is a required fee.

-Group size for overnight use is seven (7) people and ten (10) animals in the Needles and Island in the Sky Districts, and five (5) people and eight (8) animals in the Maze District.
+Group size for overnight use is seven (7) people and seven (7) animals in The Needles and Island in the Sky districts, and five (5) people and five (5) animals in The Maze district.

-Overnight use by pack and saddle stock is allowed at all backcountry vehicle campsites.
-All parties are required to scatter manure upon vacating a campsite.
-Animals that remain "camped" in an area longer than twelve (12) hours should be rotated to a new picket site and any manure at the old site scattered no less than one-hundred (100) feet from any campsite or water source.
+Overnight use by pack and saddle stock is only allowed at designated backcountry vehicle campsites.
+All parties are required to remove and scatter manure upon vacating a campsite.
+Animals may not be ridden or kept overnight within the boundary posts of a campsite.

 Pack and saddle stock may not be ridden or kept overnight in any established roadside campground.

-(a)(2) Park visitors may leave their vehicles unattended in excess of 24 hours for the period of time specified on their backcountry camping permit.
+(a)(2) Park visitors may leave their vehicles unattended in excess of 24 hours for the period of time specified on their Backcountry Use Permit.

-Caching water and food supplies for extended backcountry trips will be allowed with prior approval of the District Ranger.
-Visitors wishing to cache supplies should submit a request with their request for a backcountry permit.
+Caching water and food supplies for extended backcountry trips will be allowed with prior approval of the district ranger.
+Visitors wishing to cache supplies should submit a request with their request for a Backcountry Use Permit.

-Traditional Geocaching is prohibited.
+Traditional geocaches are prohibited.
 Geocaching is defined as the placement of a cache within the park boundaries and distributing the coordinates, or other clues to the coordinates, for the purpose of locating the cache at a later date.

 Virtual caches or waymarks are permitted in areas open to the public.